-We recommend choosing your protected culture pepper varieties on the basis of your climate and the type of structure — higher- or lower-tech — in which you plan to grow them.
+We advise choosing your protected-culture pepper varieties on the basis of your climate and the type of structure — higher-tech or lower-tech — in which you plan to grow them.

 Low-tech/Vegetative.
-In greenhouses with limited control over temperature and humidity, we recommend growing more vegetative bell varieties like Sprinter (red), Sympathy (orange), and Bentley (yellow).
-Varieties that are more vegetative put more energy into the plant, a feature which helps them overgrow adversity.
+In greenhouses with limited control over temperature and humidity, we recommend growing more vegetative bell varieties like Sprinter (red), Sympathy orange), and Bentley (yellow).
+Varieties that are more vegetative put more energy into the pant, a feature which helps them overgrow adversity.

 High-tech/Generative.
 In high-tech greenhouses with excellent control over temperature and humidity — and in lower-tech structures in areas of the country with mild temperatures — you can try growing the more generative varieties of greenhouse bell peppers: Felicitas (red), Orangela (orange), and Moonset (yellow).
 As mild, even temperatures generally favor vegetative growth anyway, it makes sense to choose pepper varieties that will tend to channel more of their energy toward fruit production, to ensure optimal yield under even, climate-controlled conditions.

-Peppers are not able to overcome temperatures that fall below the ideal as well as a more vigorous crop like tomatoes can.
-That is why we recommend temperature control for best results with all these varieties.
-In other words, some greenhouse heating may be required to prevent cold stress.
+Peppers are much less able to overcome temperatures that fall below the ideal than a more vigorous crop like tomatoes can.
+For this reason, we recommend temperature control for best results with all these varieties.
+In other words, some greenhouse heating may be required to prevent cold stress in a pepper crop.

 Cucumbers are another top crop for protected culture, providing a respectable return on the investment required.
-The desirable attributes we seek in high tunnel and greenhouse cucumbers include:
+The desirable attributes we seek in greenhouse and high tunnel cucumbers include:

 - Exceptional vigor to grow over a long season